NC State Extension Publications

 Skip to Additional Information

 This document is not intended to recommend strip-till as the right practice for your cropping system, nor is it intended to describe recommended practices for performing strip-till in your fields.
-Those topics are or will be discussed in other publications available through the NC State Extension Soil Health and Management Portal.
+Those topics are or will be discussed in other publications available through the NC State Extension Soil Health and Management Website.
 For more information, please call your local North Carolina Cooperative Extension agent.

 Authors